Bicardine/Nanization/README.md

 - Naninovel v1.20 or later

 ## Installation ⚙️
+- Make sure Naninovel is installed in project
-Install via git or just download .unitypackage from [Releases](https://github.com/Bicardine/Nanization/releases)
+- Install Nanization via git or just download .unitypackage from [Releases](https://github.com/Bicardine/Nanization/releases)
+- Make sure managed text was created

 ## Usage 🏹
 There is many mode-ways to use Nanization!